How to Get a Free Phone by Switching Carriers

-Get a Port Number
+Get a Number

 Get Your Port Number →

-Visit a Carrier Store
+Visit the Store

-For example, T-Mobile owns MetroPCS and Boost Mobile.
-A MetroPCS number won't work for a T-Mobile deal because they're in the same family.
+For example: T-Mobile owns Metro and Boost.
+So a Metro number won't work for a T-Mobile deal.
 You'd need a number from Verizon, AT&T, or Cricket instead.

 T-Mobile Family